alem-platform/career/interview/README.md

 3. Coin Change: Minimum coins needed to make a given amount
 4. Longest Increasing Subsequence: Find length of longest increasing subsequence
 5. Edit Distance: Minimum operations to convert one string to another

-#### Hard Level (For Advanced Practice)
-**Complex Algorithms:**
-1. Serialize and Deserialize Binary Tree: Encode/decode binary tree to/from string
-2. Word Ladder: Find shortest transformation sequence from start to end word
-3. Trapping Rain Water: Calculate how much rainwater can be trapped
-4. Median of Two Sorted Arrays: Find median of two sorted arrays in O(log(min(m,n)))
-5. Regular Expression Matching: Implement regex matching with . and *

-#### System Design Questions (For Senior Positions)
-1. Design a URL shortener (like bit.ly)
-2. Design a chat application (like WhatsApp)
-3. Design a social media feed (like Twitter timeline)
-4. Design a file storage system (like Google Drive)
-5. Design a rate limiter
-6. Design a load balancer
-7. Design a caching system

 ### Behavioral Interview Questions